spotflow-io/device-sdk/esp_idf/spotflow/device_sdk/test/example/unit_test/README.md

 # Test skeleton

-This project is only for testing the componnent that's why it's main is inside the `test/example_unit_test.c`.
-For testing we are using the esp idf unity framework.
+This project is only for testing the component that's why it's main is inside the `test/main/example_unit_test.c`.
+For testing we are using the ESP-IDF Unity framework.
 ## Configurations

 ## Instructions for running the example.